 More often than not, a territory has its own share of strange taxes that raise a lot of foreign (and even local) eyebrows.
 Germany is a shining example.

 In Germany, having pets is not illegal.
 However, residents must pay the government if they are to own dogs.
 Canine family members must be licensed, so they can be taxed accordingly.
 Pet owners are charged per animal; the more dogs you have, the higher tax you need to pay.

 Dog taxes used to be more common in the past.
 Most countries abolished them in the 20th century, though.
 Germany is unlikely to scrap its old-fashioned household-dog tax policy any time soon, for it is a multi-million-euro source of government revenue.

 Tax officials treat sex workers in Germany like ordinary professionals.
 However, some jurisdictions had to be more creative to collect fees from freelancers in the prostitution industry.

-A good case in point is Bonn’s move to turn red light districts into toll roads.
+A good case in point is Bonn’s move to turn red-light districts into toll roads.
 Each prostitute must pay €6 to make a living in a metered area.

 Renewable Energy Consumption

 Most countries want to make clean energy as affordable as possible to set the stage for mass adoption.
-Germany, however, is capitalising on its position as a global leader in renewable energy generation to raise billions of funds earmarked for green investments.
+Germany, however, is capitalizing on its position as a global leader in renewable energy generation to raise billions of funds earmarked for green investments.